Contact Advent to find out how!

 How long established and customer loyalty.

-Handover periods especially if the owner is the key man.
+Handover periods especially if the owner is the key person.

 Knowledge of planned vendor exit routes.